 - ¼ tsp baking soda

-- Add flour and spices to the wet ingredients.
-Mix until well combined.
+- Add the flour and spices to the wet ingredients.
+Mix by hand until well combined.

 - Shape the dough into a ball.
-Wrap the dough in plastic wrap and refrigerate it overnight.
-(This allows the flavors to come together and the peppery-ness of the dough to mellow.)
+(It will be slightly sticky.)
+Wrap it in plastic wrap and refrigerate it overnight.
+(While not a 100% necessary step, resting allows the flavors to come together and the peppery-ness of the dough to mellow.)

-- Bake for 15 minutes, until puffy and firm.
+- Bake the cookies for 12-15 minutes, until puffy and firm to the touch.

-- Remove immediately from the baking sheet and let cool for 10 minutes on a wire rack.
+- Remove the cookies immediately from the baking sheet and let them cool for 10 minutes on a wire rack.

 - Return the coated cookies to the wire rack to finish cooling.

-- Store in an air-tight container for up to a week.
+- Store the pfeffernusse an air-tight container for up to a week.